nodejs/node/CODE_OF_CONDUCT.md

 allows anyone and everyone who wants to contribute to feel safe doing so.

-Should any individual act in any way that is considered in violation of the [Code of Conduct][], corrective actions will be taken.
+Should any individual act in any way that is considered in violation of the Code of Conduct, corrective actions will be taken.
 It is possible, however, for any individual to *act* in such a manner that is not in violation of the strict letter of the Code of Conduct guidelines while still going completely against the spirit of what that Code is intended to accomplish.